Influential EU think-tank calls for deficit leeway

 "A one-year extension to the deadline for deficit correction may be granted in case of negative growth in the EU, or in specific countries," Bruegel scholars Benedicta Marzinotto and Andre Sapir wrote in the policy brief.

-"For 2012, given the general economic situation, the one-year extension should be granted to all countries before they finalize their budgets for 2013," said the paper.
+"For 2012, given the general economic situation, the one-year extension should be granted to all countries before they finalise their budgets for 2013," said the paper.

 Bruegel, set up in 2005, is widely regarded as the most influential EU think-tank dealing with economic issues and has been ranked as the world's third most prominent think-tank.